theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 An important message is, Kashmir is no more a "Flash Point".

-Given the bilateral nature of Shimla Agreement, the world has no say over what is India's own.
+Given the bilateral nature of the issue after Shimla Agreement, the world has no say over what is India's own.
 The point of temporary uncertainty that the provision of autonomy to Kashmir by Article 370 is no more.
 This Act inseparably integrates Kashmir to India.
 Kashmir is no more "negotiable".

 Pakistan has received this message without ambiguity.
 Its actions that followed the Act erase all doubt about it.